p-argento/uni/ALGO/Sorting.md

 If you have a cubic, it will work only for small n.

-> Try to analyze insertion sort by yourself
+> Try to analyze selection sort by yourself